fantin-mesny/Scripts-from-review-Mesny-et-al.-2023-/README.md

 # Scripts from review Mesny *et al.* 2023
-This repository provides the genomic data and scripts used to perform the dN/dS analysis performed in review *Co-evolution within the plant holobiont drives host performance*.
+This repository provides the genomic data and scripts used to perform the dN/dS analysis of review *Co-evolution within the plant holobiont drives host performance*.
 Description of the method used can be found in the *Appendix* of the publication.

 ### Reference: